Cython-based Python bindings for dear imgui

 want to install all additional dependencies you can always use bare

-pip instal imgui command or select a specific set of extra requirements:
+pip install imgui command or select a specific set of extra requirements:

 pip install imgui[pygame]

 pip install imgui[glfw]

 - for SDL2 backend use

 Package is distributed in form of built wheels so it does not require compilation on most operating systems.
 For more details about compatibility with diffferent OSes and Python versions see the Project ditribution section of this documentation page.

 imgui package provides support for the majority of core ImGui widgets and